ivicamil/AU-VST3-Wrapper/README.md

 AU-VST3-Wrapper is an AUv2 plugin for Logic Pro DAW, that can wrap and host a single VST3 plugin.

+## Update for Logic Pro 11:

+Starting from Logic 11, it is possible to route MIDI internally between tracks.
+VST3 wrappers like this one can still be useful for sample accurate MIDI effects or if AU version of the hosted plugin doesn't implement MIDI out.

 ## Motivation

 We sometimes want to use MIDI output of a synth as MIDI input to another synth.
 That way we can, for example, generate MIDI with Arturia Pigments' fantastic sequencer and  send its output to various instruments to achieve musically interesting results.
 The way this is done in most DAWs is by routing MIDI output of a VST3 instrument to another track.